Preman-Kampung/qmk_firmware/keyboards/xd75/keymaps/PremanKampung/readme.md

 FYI: This is my first custom keyboard, my first time using Github and my first time doing things using dos like interface.
 I don't know sh!t about coding and English is not my native language.

+The RGB switching code from drashna and sekrit_ from Reddit